dustmop/rasterjs/docs.md

 `begin`: How far into the motion to begin, as a fraction between 0.0 and 1.0.
 Default is 0.0

-`amp`: Amplitude of the motion, representing the distance from valley to peak.
+`max`: Maximum value to be returned, representing the distance from valley to peak.
 Default 1.0

 `click`: Parameter used as input.
 Default is `ra.timeClick`